History of encyclopedias: Middle Ages

-The work De nuptiis Mercurii et Philologiae ("About the wedding of Mercury and Philologia") written by Martianus Capella (4th-5th century) was very influential on the successive medieval encyclopedias.
+The work De nuptiis Mercurii et Philologiae ("About the wedding of Mercury and Philologia") written by Martianus Capella (probably 5th century) was very influential on the successive medieval encyclopedias.
 It consists in a complete encyclopedia of classical erudition.
 It firstly introduced the division and classification of the seven liberal arts (trivium and quadrivium), followed by many successive works along the Middle Ages.

-The first Christian encyclopedia was the Institutiones divinarum et saecularium litterarum of Cassiodorus (543-560), which were divided in two parts: the first one dealt with Christian Divinity; the second one described the seven liberal arts.
+The first Christian encyclopedia was the Institutiones divinarum et saecularium litterarum of Cassiodorus (543–560), which were divided in two parts: the first one dealt with Christian Divinity; the second one described the seven liberal arts.

 Saint Isidore of Seville, one of the greatest scholars of the early Middle Ages, is widely recognized as being the author of the first known encyclopedia of the Middle Ages, the Etymologiae or Origines (around 630), in which he compiled a sizable portion of the learning available at his time, both ancient and modern.
 The encyclopedia has 448 chapters in 20 volumes, and is valuable because of the quotes and fragments of texts by other authors that would have been lost had they not been collected by Saint Isidore.

 The most popular encyclopedia of the Carolingian Age was the De universo or De rerum naturis by Rabanus Maurus, written about 830, which was based on the Etymologiae.

 Many encyclopedic works were written during the 12th and 13th centuries.
 Among them was Hortus deliciarum (1167–1185) by Herrad of Landsberg, which is thought to be the first encyclopedia written by a woman.
 De proprietatibus rerum by Bartholomeus Anglicus (1240) is often described as the most widely read and quoted encyclopedia in the High Middle Ages, while Vincent of Beauvais's Speculum Majus (1260) was the most ambitious encyclopedia in the late-medieval period, at over 3 million words.

 The first encyclopedias in vernacular languages were translations or abridgements of works in Latin.
 Among them, the most famous is Li livre dou Trésor, written in French by the Florentine Brunetto Latini.
 It is mainly based on the Speculum Majus.
 The works by the Flemish Jacob van Maerlant, as a whole, are regarded as an encyclopedia.
 These works, too, are based on former Latin texts.